tribeofai/workshops/README.md

 ## The Classes

-Vilnius School of AI has five different curriculums depending on your current skill level, called classes.
+Tribe of AI has five different curriculums depending on your current skill level, called classes.
 F class is for absolute beginners and S class is for people skilled in deep learning, who want to do AI projects.
 You can learn about each of the classes and how to choose a class, which is right for you current skill level below.

 - S class | AI projects
 - A class | advanced deep learning